baseprime/rest-resource/README.md

 Furthermore, if an object is cached and is called upon from other related models, REST Resource will save a request.

-In the example below, notice the `equipment` ids are the same:
+In the example below, notice the `group` ids are the same:

 ```javascript
 let arthur = await UserResource.detail(123)